NPLinker/nplinker/docs/index.md

 !!! warning "Under Development"

-    NPLinker v2 is under active development.
+    NPLinker v2 is under active development ([See its pre-releases](https://pypi.org/project/nplinker/#history)).
     The documentation is not complete yet.
-If you have any questions, please contact us via [GitHub Issues](https://github.com/NPLinker/nplinker/issues)
+If you have any questions, please contact us via [GitHub Issues](https://github.com/NPLinker/nplinker/issues).